Certificate in Sex and Intimacy Counselling

 Intimacy and Sexuality courses in a nutshell:

-UHS-400 -- Understanding Human Sexuality , the first course in the series focuses on human sexuality.
-This emphasis allows students to gain a basic understanding of physical anatomy as it relates to sexual response; gender differences; what’s ‘normal’ in terms of sexual desire and behavior.
+UHS-400 -- Understanding Human Sexuality, the first course in the series provides an overview of human sexuality.
+This emphasis allows students to gain a basic understanding of physical anatomy as it relates to sexual response; gender differences; what’s ‘normal’ in terms of sexual desire and behavior, and more.

 CSI-400 -- Culture, Sex, and Intimacy, the second course in the series focuses on intimacy in relationships.
-Students learn how cultural influences, styles of communication, and family background contributes to the level of intimacy and resulting sexual problems in straight, gay, lesbian and bisexual relationships.
+Students learn how cultural influences, styles of communication, and family background contributes to the level of intimacy and resulting sexual problems in straight, gay, lesbian, bisexual, transexual, and queer relationships.

 SIC-400 -- Sex and Intimacy Counselling, the third course in the series presents theories and techniques used to increase the level of intimacy and sexual gratification in significant relationships.
 Students learn to develop and conduct a Marital Enrichment Program for individual couples and small groups.